home-assistant/home-assistant.io/source/_components/epsonworkforce.markdown

 - Epson WF3540

 To make this module work you need to connect your printer to your LAN.
-The best is to navigate to the IP of the printer to check.
+The best is to navigate to the IP of the printer to check if it shows a status page.